Mohammad Bagher Ghalibaf: 2017 presidential election

+2024 presidential election

+Ghalibaf's candidacy for the 2024 Iranian presidential election was approved by the guardian council in June 2024.

+Senior IRGC commanders, including Major General Mohsen Rezaee, Rear Admiral Ali Shamkhani and Brigadier General Hossein Dehghan supported Ghalibaf's presidential bid.

 Electoral history

 Party affiliation

-Ghalibaf is regarded the spiritual leader behind Progress and Justice Population of Islamic Iran and Iranian Islamic Freedom Party.
+Ghalibaf is regarded as the spiritual leader behind Progress and Justice Population of Islamic Iran and Iranian Islamic Freedom Party.
 He is a member of the political alliance Popular Front of Islamic Revolution Forces.